Life insurance for marijuana users: What you need to know

 Ready to shop for life insurance for marijuana users?

-What happens if you stop using marijuana?
+What happens if you stop using marijuana after being approved for life insurance?

 In most cases, if you stop using marijuana after your life insurance policy has become active you can be eligible for reconsideration.
 Reconsideration is an option that allows you to ask your insurer to review your rates if your health improves or you quit smoking.
 With most insurance companies, you’ll be eligible for reconsideration after 12 months of not using any marijuana products.